 Find out why it's important for your craft room to have proper lighting and plenty of electrical outlets.

 Have you ever tried to craft in a dimly lit room or one without access to electrical outlets?
 In this episode we focus on how important it is to have a functional craft room based on the lighting and electricity that's available in your space.
-They may seem like small things, but they're very critical!
+They may seem like small things, but these craft room lighting ideas are very critical!
 A great studio won't do you much good if you can't see your projects!

 Good, natural lighting is best for your craft room.
 You don't want to have a lot of shadows in your space.
 One mistake that Mary Fish made was not having strong lighting because that caused a lot of shadowing that affected how well she could see what she was working on.
 She had to rework her space to put in commercial grade LED under cabinet lighting.
 It eliminated the shadowing and made the colors of her projects more true.
 Mary suggests to get as good of a product as your budget will allow.